jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 ..
 Note::  If you DO NOT see a blue check mark, it's likely your browser width is NOT wide enough.
 Simply increase the width of the browser and you should see the blue checkmark to approve the registration.

-Once you hace clicked the checkmark, the console will bring up the Registration Acceptance menu which shows all the settings of the Customer Edge node.
+Once you have clicked the checkmark, the console will bring up the Registration Acceptance menu which shows all the settings of the Customer Edge node.
 Note the parameters you’ve entered from the previous exercise are pre-populated into the appropriate fields.

 ..
 Important:: Look at the Cluster Size parameter and notice this is set to 1.
 In this lab, we will only deploy a single node cluster and thus leave this setting as 1.
 In a production environment, the best practice is to deploy a 3-node cluster minimum.
 In that case, the Cluster Size parameter would be set to 3 so an appropriately sized cluster can be formed.

 **Leave the cluster size set to 1**

+|

 .. image:: ../images/clustersize.png

+|

 Scroll down to Site to Site Tunnel Type and click on the drop down arrow

+|

 .. image:: ../images/s2sarrow.png

+|

 Select **IPSEC or SSL** from the list.
 This setting determines the VPN connectivity protocols used.
 The XC Node will autamatically bring up redundant tunnels to two different Regional Edges.
 These tunnels are self-healing and can fallback when using the configuration setting of IPSEC or SSL.

+|

 .. image:: ../images/iporssl.png

+|

 Click **Save and Exit**.

 Once the registration completes, you can see the cluster in the “Other Registrations” tab and the current state will be ADMITTED.

+|

 .. image:: ../images/otherregs.png

+|

 The Customer Edge Node Admin portal will also reflect some changes in its status, although the node still requires some additional configuration.
 From the menu on the left click on **Site List** and observe your Nodes (animal name).
 Hint: You may have to hit **Refresh**  in the upper right corner.

+|

 .. image:: ../images/provisioning.png

+|
+|

 You should see the CE you just deployed on this list go through several phases of provisioning and you can observe the  **Site Admin State, Health Score, and Software Version and OS version.**
 You may also observe the Health score going up and down as services are spun up and restarted.